 Total time: 20 minutes.

-Don’t you just love to start your morning with a light and creamy soup?
+Don’t you just love to start your morning with a tasty soup?
 The Korean pumpkin porridge will provide you with the exact experience.
 In Korean cuisine, Hobakjuk is considered an outstanding healing food.

 The Hobakjuk is a fine addition as a healthy meatless recipe from Korea for your vegetarian diet.
 I promise the creamy texture of Hobakjuk is more mesmerizing than any greens you’ve ever had.